The biggest problem for content creators, who also happen to be experts, is they aren’t writers.

 Blogging is exactly the same.
 Even if you’re a great writer, trying to capture your thoughts can be a tough slog through a muddy valley.

 Creating an engaging narrative is not something that comes naturally to most folks.
 And even those who’ve spent the better part of their lives pumping out a prodigious amount of great work will tell you that it isn’t always easy.

 So when I read a post from an expert I can generally tell within a few seconds if I’m going to get to the end.

 It’s not meant to be a slag.
-Just a reflection of different skill sets.
+Just a reflection of different skillsets.
 The biggest giveaway is formality.
 Nobody should write a blog to impress their 11th Grade English teacher – unless that happens to be your assignment.
 If so – go at it.

 Save your formal writing for essays and business proposals.
 Blogs are not deserts.
 They shouldn’t be dry.
 If your expertise is in business development add some colour.
 A story.
 Anything to make what you’re trying to get across come to life.